HPSCTerrSys/TSMP/doc/content/setup_tsmp/input_enkfpf.md

 ### CLM:update_T ###

-`CLM:update_T`: (integer) Flag for updating of ground and vegetation temperature.
+`CLM:update_T`: (integer) Flag for updating of CLM's ground and vegetation temperature.

-Currently only CLM3.5

 -  0: No update of ground and vegetation temperature